Time Alchemy: How to Turn 2 Weeks into 2 Months

 What’s the longest period of time you’ve had “all the fun” for, and how long did it feel like it lasted?
 Know any awesome things to do in the cities I’m visiting?
 Let me know!

-And hit the heart button if you’re awesome.
+And hit the claps button 20 times if you’re awesome.

 Yeah!
 Good job.